-Chart added April 11, 2018.
-In the 1950 to 1990 census, they asked if anyone living in the house was black.
-(They didn’t ask that question in the 1960 census, apparently.)
+Notes: In the 1950 to 1990 census, they asked if anyone living in the house was black.
+(They didn’t ask that question in the 1960 census so we don’t have that data for 1960.)
 In the 2000 and forward census, they asked if anyone living in the house was “black alone” (versus two or more races).
 Related: Black population by state.

-The next few days you’ll probably see a lot of news stories about the Fair Housing Act being signed 50 years ago on April 11, 1968.
+For the next few days and the rest of the year, you’ll probably see a lot of news stories about the Fair Housing Act being signed 50 years ago on April 11, 1968.

 What those stories likely won’t tell you is the percentage of U.S. blacks who own their own homes today compared to back then.